bmael/Webappli/README.md

 ----

 * See how to place markers according to the distance for the PMV.
 (Thanatos21 & Niiner)
-* Retrieve the displayed time for itineraries displayed by a PMV.
-(Thanatos21)
 * JUnit test.